 Trade Forex Trading

-Forex Moving Average Convergence Divergence Expert Advisor Setup - Setting Up MACD EA
+Moving Average Convergence Divergence Expert Advisor Setup - Setting Up MACD EA

-Forex Moving Average Convergence Divergence Expert Advisor Setup - Setting Up Moving Average Convergence Divergence Expert Advisor - A Forex trader can come up with an Moving Average Convergence Divergence Expert Advisor based on the Moving Average Convergence Divergence indicator explained below.
+Moving Average Convergence Divergence Expert Advisor Setup - Setting Up Moving Average Convergence Divergence Expert Advisor - A trader can come up with an Moving Average Convergence Divergence Expert Advisor based on the Moving Average Convergence Divergence indicator explained below.

 The MACD is widely used as a trend-following indicator and tends to work most effectively when measuring wide-swinging market movements.
-There are three basic techniques for using the MACD to generate trading signals.
+There are three basic techniques for using the MACD to generate signals.

-1. Fast line/Signal line Crossover: A buy signal occurs when the Fast line crosses above the Signal line and a sell signal occurs when the Fast line crosses below the Signal line.
+1. FastLine/Signal Line Crossover: A buy signal forms when the FastLine crosses above Signal-line & a sell signal forms when the FastLine crosses below Signal Line.

 2. Fast line / Zero-Level Crossover: When the Fast line crosses above zero a buy signal is given.
 Alternatively, when the Fast line crosses below zero a sell signal is given.

-MACD Divergence:
+MACD Forex Trade Divergence:

 Classic Divergence (Regular Divergence)